Karen O Huber

 What I'm Into {January 2014}

-February 01, 2014 by Karen O Huber in what i'm into
+February 1, 2014 Karen Huber

 I remember as a child thinking it would be weird to start the years with a "Twenty" instead of "Nineteen."
 Two decades later I write a 14 next to my 20 and I'm in shock.
 My eldest is turning 11 in a week.
 We are entering our fourth year living abroad.
 My sister is getting married.